xkfan/xkfan.github.io/private/english-writing.md

 versions, using kernels of loop nests, on two platforms.
 - ...

+The V extension has been recently ratified, but comparing the different vector instruction sets across AArch64 and RISC-V **is beyond the scope of this initial comparison**;
+**we save this for future work**.

+Whilst the lower clock frequency of the V1 will impact performance somewhat compared to the V2, this does not explain such a large difference but as a performance comparison between the V1 and V2 is not the objective of this paper, **we leave the endeavour of explaining this phenomena to future work**.

 ## Short Phrases

 We also present **preliminary results** and future work.